Dependency Hell: The Linux Experience

 I had heard of this before but did not truly appreciate the nature of this beast.

-In short, unlike Windows, which uses compiled executable programs, Linux largely expects users to download source code and compie their own binaries.
+In short, unlike Windows, which uses compiled executable programs, Linux largely expects users to download source code and compile their own binaries.
 This is likely due to the sheer number of Linux distros out there, releasing a binary for all of them would be impractical.
 The problem with this is Linux make extensive use of common libraries, or dependencies, that are shared between various programs, and are, unfortunately, often incompatible.

 So, you could have one program which requires at least version 2.0 of a library, and another program that will not run on anything later than 1.0.
 If you want both programs to run, you are in “Dependency hell”.